- Astounding capability regardless of terrain

 At these prices, the 2018 Land Rover Range Rover should pamper.
 It does all that and more, at every level.
 Even top-of-the-line versions that crest $200,000 manage to feel special and worth the hefty cost of entry.

 The 2018 Range Rover earns points for its high level of standard equipment, its near-infinite customizability, its impressive infotainment system, and its decadent options that include one of the most luxurious back seats available in any form of transportation.
+We give it a perfect 10.
 (Read more about how we rate cars.)

 It’s easiest to split the Range Rover lineup into two styles: short- and long-wheelbase variants.
 Short-wheelbase models are offered in base, HSE, Autobiography, and SVAutobiography trims and run the gamut underhood with available gas or turbodiesel V-6s and V-8s ranging from 518 to 557 horsepower.
 Long-wheelbase models are positioned even higher on the luxury scale and are available only with V-8s in both Autobiography grades.

-Base models come well-outfitted with two 10.0-inch touchscreens for infotainment and vehicle controls, leather seats, a 380-watt Meridian audio system, and a host of safety features like automatic emergency braking and lane-departure warnings.
+Base models come well-outfitted with two 10.0-inch touchscreens for infotainment and vehicle controls, leather seats, a 380-watt Meridian audio system, and a host of safety features such as automatic emergency braking and lane-departure warnings.

 The HSE adds larger wheels, softer leather, heated rear seats, a panoramic moonroof, and a surround-view camera, while the Supercharged builds in a V-8 engine and a few more goodies.
 A handful of packages restructured for the 2018 model year for both base and HSE trims pile on goodies like a rear-seat entertainment system, head-up display, and active lane control.
 They’re easy enough to sort through but can escalate the bottom line quickly; it’s not hard to add $15,000 to the price of a Range Rover HSE.